ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma. Use the menu to see other pages.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place, called a local recurrence, nearby, called a regional recurrence, or in another place, called a distant recurrence.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your child’s doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat recurrent ependymoma.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Although treatment is successful for many children with ependymoma, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called advanced or terminal cancer.
 This diagnosis is stressful, and advanced ependymoma may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.